botanicus/commonjs_modules/README.md

 This is the only thing that the `export` method doesn't support.

-Also, here we are in an `Imports::Exports` instance rather than in a `Imports::Context`.
+Also, here we are in an `Imports::Exports` instance rather than in `Imports::Context`.

 Because of that we use `__ACCESSOR__`s on `Imports::Exports` rather than `accessor`s.